crisfeim/cli-swiftdown/README.md

 > Because Markdown was too mainstream.

-A Swift-based article generator for technical writing in `.swift` files.

 **Swiftdown** lets you write entire technical articles using Swift files.
 Comments become prose.
 Code stays as code.

 ![](swiftdown.png)